OmegaCreations/CppOscilloscope/README.md

 Additionally, the tool supports simultaneous visualization of two waveforms: one representing real-time data and the other a previously recorded waveform.

+A complete documentation resides inside the `doc/` directory.

 ## Libraries Used
 - **wxWidgets** – Used for building the graphical user interface.